All About Inspection Certificates

 A number of countries’ governments have ongoing relationships with international inspection companies to verify the quantity, quality, and price of shipments imported into their countries.
 Here are four such companies:

 - Bureau Veritas Group

-The purpose of these companies is to assist when you need to be sure.
+The purpose of these companies is to assist when you need to be sure about an aspect of an item sold.
 For example, you might need to validate the price charged by an exporter to reflect the true value of the goods and to prevent less than quality goods from entering the country.
-Another reason is to deflect attempts to avoid the payment of customs duties.
+Another reason is to deflect attempts to avoid paying customs duties.

 Countries requesting or requiring pre-shipment inspection certificates (PSIs) vary year to year and are based on a shipment above a certain value.
-In some countries, however, an inspection certificate is required regardless of the value – be sure to inquire.
-Here is the current list of countries in alphabetical order:
+In some countries, however, an inspection certificate is required regardless of the value so be sure to inquire.
+Export.gov maintains a list of countries to check:

-Angola, Bangladesh, Benin, Burkina Faso, Burundi, Cambodia, Cameroon, Central African Republic, Comoros, Republic of Congo (Brazzaville), Democratic Republic of Congo (Kinshasa), Cote d’Ivoire, Ecuador, Ethiopia, Guinea, India, Indonesia, Iran, Kenya (under review), Kuwait, Liberia, Madagascar, Malawi, Mali, Mauritania, Mexico, Mozambique, Niger, Senegal, Sierra Leone, Togo and Uzbekistan.
+Angola, Bangladesh, Benin, Bolivia, Burkina Faso, Burundi, Cambodia, Cameroon, Central African Republic, Comoros, Republic of Congo (Brazzaville), Democratic Republic of Congo (Kinshasa), Cote d’Ivoire, Ecuador, Ethiopia, Ghana, Guinea, India, Indonesia, Iran, Kenya, Kuwait, Liberia, Madagascar, Malawi, Mali, Mauritania, Mexico, Moldova, Mauritania, Mozambique, Niger, Nigeria, Peru, Russia, Rwanda, Saudia Arabie, Senegal, Sierra Leone, Tanzania, Togo, Uzbekistan, Venezuela, Zanzibar, and Zimbabwe.